Select Page

 Sociology Major Requirements

-The Sociology major is made up 33 total credits, consisting of 18 total credits of core classes and 15 credits of elective credits.
+The Sociology major is made up of 33 total credits, consisting of 18 total credits of core classes and 15 credits of elective credits.
 Majors may also choose to take on an emphasis for further focus of their Sociology education.

 Sociology Minor Requirements

-A minor in sociology is a good addition for many disciplines within the natural and physical sciences, social sciences or humanities.
+A minor in Sociology is a good addition for many disciplines within the natural and physical sciences, social sciences or humanities.

-A minimum of 21 sociology credits are required for sociology minors.
+A minimum of 21 Sociology credits are required for Sociology minors.

 Health, Humanities & Society Minor Requirements